How to Grow and Care for Wax Privet Peperomia (Peperomia glabella) Indoors

 Potting Soil

-The best potting soil for Wax Privet Peperomia should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients like these Potting Mixes available at Etsy.
+The best potting soil for Wax Privet Peperomia should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+All purpose potting mixes are ideal for this plant.

 Repotting